 Diclofenac is a featured topic in the General Science segment of the IAS Exam.

-The following links will further help enhance their IAS preparation:
+The following links will further help in preparing for this segment:

 What Is Diclofenac?